martin-trajanovski/angular-firebase-ready/README.md

 npm install
 ```

-### Serving an CustomersSinglePageFutureofvoice (Angular project) via a development server
+### Serving an AngularFirebaseReady (Angular project) via a development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+**IMPORTANT:** If you want your app to be [PWA](https://developers.google.com/web/progressive-web-apps/) you need to run `ng build --prod` because service-worker runs only in production environment.

+## Deployment

+Create your account (or use existing one) on [firebase](https://firebase.google.com/) go to [console](https://console.firebase.google.com) click add new project and give it a name.
+Use that name to change `.firebaserc` file with your default project name.

+Run `firebase login` and give it a try with `firebase deploy` command to deploy the project.
+Feel free to [contact](mailto:martin.trajanovski@gmail.com) me for any issues or problems.

 ## Further help